Preventing the Progression

 Clinical Trial Updates

-In collaboration with Rutgers University and Robert Wood Johnson University Hospital, Evelo is sponsoring EDP1815-205, a Phase 2 clinical study evaluating the safety and efficacy of EDP1815 for the treatment of 60 hospitalized patients with newly diagnosed COVID-19, age 15 and older.
+In collaboration with Rutgers University and Robert Wood Johnson University Hospital, Evelo has submitted an IND for EDP1815-205, a Phase 2 double-blind placebo-controlled study evaluating the safety and efficacy of EDP1815 for the treatment of hospitalized patients with newly diagnosed COVID-19.
+The study will initially evaluate 60 patients to determine whether early intervention with EDP1815 can prevent progression of COVID-19 symptoms and the development of COVID-Related Complications (CRC)*.
 The study will be led by Reynold A. Panettieri, Jr., M.D., Vice Chancellor for Translational Medicine and Science at Rutgers Biomedical and Health Sciences and Professor of Medicine at Rutgers Robert Wood Johnson Medical School.
-Data from the trial is expected during the second half of 2020.
+Data from the study is expected in 4Q 2020.

 Facts & FAQ’s